radiant/radiant-event-calendar-extension/README.md

 ## Author & Copyright

-Originally created by Loren Johnson: see www.hellovenado.com

-Currently maintained by spanner.
-Contact Will on will at spanner.org or through github.
+Originally created by Loren Johnson - see www.hellovenado.com - and then taken over by the radiant team.
+Currently maintained by Will at spanner.org.

 Released under the same terms as Radiant and/or Rails.